Personal Trainer Resume Examples

 - Progress Monitoring: Experience in tracking client progress through software tools like MyFitnessPal or Trainerize to adjust programs as needed.

-- Group Training Experience: Capability to lead group classes with varied skill levels, ensuring safety and engagement for all participants.
+- Group Training Experience: Capability to lead group classes with varied skill levels, so safety and engagement for all participants.

-- First Aid and CPR Certification: Current certification to address any emergencies, ensuring client safety during sessions.
+- First Aid and CPR Certification: Current certification to address any emergencies, so client safety during sessions.

 - Injury Prevention: Knowledge in adapting exercises to prevent injury while helping clients achieve their fitness goals.